SSPENELOPE/Coding-Quiz/readme.md

 - The wonderful creators of W3Schools for all the tips, tricks and useful information when it comes to anything coding related

+- All the assisants at askBCS that helped me work through tough errors I ran into, without your help this would have been alot more difficult

 - UofM Coding bootcamp for the base requirements of what this project needed to include